 - Pass rates trend

-As 1 and 2 increases, it is obvious that 3 will decline.
+As 1 and 2 increase, it is obvious that 3 will decline.
 4 should ideally vary with 3.
 However, 3 is neither definite nor quantifiable.
 So, it is assumed that 3 increases as 4 scales upwards.
 Also, 3 is not, in any way, related to 2 or 1.
 There are no relations between the first three.

+Here is the list of the toughest exams in India.
 Read along.
 You may discover something you didn’t know!

 Discover More by accessing the Free Career Dashboard